JuliaPy/pyjulia/README.md

 does not add the Julia binary directory to your `PATH`, you will have to add it.  _An alias will not work._

-Then finally you have to install pyjulia.
+Then finally you have to install PyJulia.

 **Note:** If you are not familiar with `pip` and have some troubles with the following installation steps, we recommend to go through